ptarmiganlabs/butler-app-duplicator/README.md

 # Requirements and installation
 * The app duplicator service is intended to be used in a Sense Enterprise environment.
 Using it with Sense Desktop might be possible, but will require modifications of the source code.
 * The service can be run on a Sense server, or on some other server.
 The only condition is that the server where the app duplicator service runs must be able to connect to the Sense servers (of course..).
 * Node.js must be installed.
+The app duplicator service was developed using Node 6.10.0, but will probably run well on any reasonably recent Node version.
 * Download and extract the app duplicator code to a suitable directory on the server.
 * Copy the default_config.json file to a new file called default.json.
 Place the new file in the "config" directory.
 * Edit the default.json file to meet your specific environment.
 * Start the service by running "node index.js" from the command prompt.
-* When new apps are created, their reload scripts are either left intact, or replaced with a new script (there are two different REST endpoints for this).
+* When new apps are created, the reload script of the template app is either left intact, or replaced with a new script (there are two different REST endpoints for this).
 If the script is replaced, the new script is retrieved from a URL - typically from a revision control system system such as Github.
 * Create a custom property (by using the Sense QMC) called "AppIsTemplate".
 It should only exist for Apps.
 Possible values should be "Yes" and "No".
 * If you are planning to use the UI, please go through the HTML and Javascript files, making sure to